-The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared allergens and gluten in prepackaged salad products.
-Of the 260 samples tested, 2 were found to contain undeclared allergens, specifically egg and sesame.
+The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared allergens and gluten in coconut water.
+78 samples were tested, and none were found to contain any undeclared allergens and gluten.

-Both positive results were forwarded to the CFIA's Office of Food Safety and Recall (OFSR) to determine if the levels found would pose a health concern to allergic individuals.
-The extent of the follow-up actions taken by the CFIA is based on the level of the contamination and the resulting health concern as determined by a health risk assessment.
-None of the products with positive results were identified as health risks and recalled.
+Any positive results obtained during the course of these surveys would have been forwarded to the CFIA's Office of Food Safety and Recall (OFSR) to determine if the levels found would pose a health concern to allergic individuals.
+The extent of the follow-up actions taken by the agency is based on the seriousness of the contamination and the resulting health concern as determined by a health risk assessment.
+None of the products tested in this survey were positive for any undeclared allergens and gluten, and no health risks to consumers were identified.